 Because people tend to spend their leisure time on Facebook, it’s quite often best for lifestyle and leisure advertising, but can still be effective for business and work related products or services.

 Facebook allows very precise targeting for your ads, meaning that you can target potential customers by age, gender, interests, likes, location and behaviours.

-It’s also very easy to target your existing customers that use Facebook by using their “Custom Audiences” feature – this allows you to upload customer email addresses or phones numbers, Facebook will then display ads to them if they are an active user.
+It’s also very easy to target your existing customers that use Facebook by using their “Custom Audiences” feature – this allows you to upload customer email addresses or phone numbers, Facebook will then display ads to them if they are active users.

 Like Google, PPC and CPM costs vary widely, depending on who you’re targeting and the competition for advertising space.